Sep 2nd to 16th - Vancouver to Portland and back

 hour of the morning, having left most of our stuff in Seattle

-at Michelle's.
+Michelle's.
 We effortlessly found our way to Evergreen

 University, and well in time for the radio session.
 Minutes